brainhack-school2020/deep_representational_learning/README.md

 Results for group-average **Representational Dissimiarlity matrices (RDMs)** had previously been derived at every time step from image onset.
-These are shown in
-Each of this *stimulus* x *stimulus* matrix indicates the brain's representational model for various visual stimui.
+These  *stimulus* x *stimulus* matrices contains pairwise decoding accuracies between all images (e.g. image face vs image car), indicating the brain's representational model across various visual stimuli.

 Here, the 2D coordinates of the representational distances from the RDMs are computed "online" using Multi-Dimensional Scaling from sklearn MDS method (to play interactively with this, see binder link above).